There are a couple of points we must make at the beginning of this discussion.

 Laser units are easy to add to the pistol.
 Not all lasers are good equipment as there are plenty of poorly designed, fragile, novelty lasers sold at discount prices.
 Like anything else, quality costs.
 Anything from Surefire, Streamlight or Crimson Trace are worth examining depending on your application.

 While the Surefire X400 is extremely robust and likely the top choice for a street patrol, or a home defense pistol, it is extremely bulky for any concealed carry use.
 Same for the Streamlight systems.
 And that is an important distinction between a police duty weapon, carried openly, and a concealed carry weapon intended to be hidden under clothing.
 The latter application must be carryable.
 And for me and my students that means appendix IWB carry.
 While I have seen many holsters designed to Appendix Inside Waistband carry of a Glock with a Surefire Weaponlight attached, I can't imagine the Somali-pirate body type that could get away with such a thing.
 I am 5'10", and tip the scales at 185 with a 32 inch waist and consider myself very fit.
-I could not carry a Surefire-equipped pistol in Appendix Carry if you paid me.
-So for CCW work, those may not be the best choice.
+I could not carry a Surefire-equipped pistol in Appendix Carry unless I had a sex change.

 Crimson Trace offers a Laserguard system which I like very much.
 The LG-452 Laserguard is a green laser sight and is designed to fit seamlessly on the trigger guard of most Gen3, Gen4 and Gen5 Full-Size and Compact Glocks.
 The human eye detects green more than any other color and this is a very bright laser unit.
 It still subject to the same tactical limits of the red laser, but it extends its usability beyond what a red laser can achieve.
 What I like particularly is the Master On/Off switch which allows the shooter to completely power down the unit.
 It is small and can be carried concealed Appendix carry with a purpose designed holster.
 It is available in a green laser, and has an on-off button which allows the user to proactively disable the laser if he wishes.